-The main purpose of the IEM is to re-estimate world oil prices and U.S. crude and petroleum product import supply curves by PADD, and ultimately to provide a report on the quantity of U.S. liquids imports by region or country.
+The main purpose of the NEMS IEM is to re-estimate world oil prices and supply curves and to provide a report on the quantity of U.S. liquids imports by region or country.
+The IEM calculates the world oil price based on differences between U.S. total crude-like consumption and production and the expected U.S. total crude-like liquids consumption and production at the current world oil price.
+It also calculates the average world oil price and provides global crude-like liquids supply curves.
 All of this must be achieved by keeping world oil markets in balance.
-Supply import curves are isoelastic curves and points on the curve are adjusted as other NEMS modules (specifically the Petroleum Market Module, Oil & Gas Supply Module, various end-use demand modules, and the Integrating Module) provide information about the U.S. liquids projection.
+Supply import curves are isoelastic curves, and points on the curve are adjusted as other NEMS modules (specifically the Petroleum Market Module, Oil & Gas Supply Module, various end-use demand modules, and the Integrating Module) provide information about the U.S. liquids projection.

 The basic structure of the main IEM routine is illustrated in Figure 4.
-A call from the NEMS Integrating Module to the IEM initiates importation of supporting information that is needed to complete the projection calculations for world liquids markets.
+A call from the NEMS Integrating Module to the IEM initiates importation of the supporting information needed to complete the projection calculations for world liquids markets.
 A substantial amount of support information for the IEM is calculated exogenously.
 Various techniques, including simple and logarithmic linear regressions, are used to estimate the coefficients and elasticities that are applied within the IEM.
 The results are saved in the omsecon.txt input file, and are read into the IEM.
 The IEM main routine or "world" runs the subroutine OMS_Dat_In to import world and U.S. projections of liquids production and consumption from the OMSInput.wk1 file.
 Next, the World_Data_In subroutine is executed to import U.S. and world total liquids supply and demand curves from the omsecon.txt file.

-After the importation of the necessary data, the OMS_Sim subroutine is executed (Figure 5).
+Once the necessary data has been imported, the OMS_Sim subroutine is executed (Figure 5).
 The purpose of this routine is to recalculate the average world oil price based on the weighted average of five generic crude oil types.
-In the next step, the model calculates the total U.S. demand for liquids by summing up demand for the individual liquids products.
+Next, the model calculates the total U.S. demand for liquids by summing up demand for individual liquids products.
 Similarly, U.S. conventional and unconventional production totals are calculated by summing up individual product projections, plus adjusting for refinery processing gain and exports.
-Finally, the "call on OPEC" is computed by subtracting U.S. conventional supply, U.S. unconventional production, OPEC production, and a discrepancy factor from U.S. demand.
-Finally OPEC production is recalculated by adjusting for the "call on OPEC" amount.
+The "call on OPEC" is then computed by subtracting U.S. conventional supply, U.S. unconventional production, OPEC production, and a discrepancy factor from U.S. demand.
+Subsequently, OPEC production is recalculated by adjusting for the "call on OPEC" amount.